 |Winning Bid or Fixed Price||Once||Do not buy anything that has not already been converted into points.
-If you do you are essentially buying “that week”|
+If you do, you are essentially buying “that week”|

 |Resort Transfer Fee||Once||Often includes closing costs.
-Some resorts charge both closing costs and a “closing cost fee”.
+Some resorts charge both closing costs and a “closing cost fee.”
 Expect to pay ~ $200.|

 |Title Search & Warranty Deed||Once||This is unusual for timeshare resales.
-I requested so I was not buying someone else’s debt.
-It costs ~$250 and worth it for peace of mind.
+I requested, so I was not buying someone else’s debt.
+It costs ~$250 and is worth it for peace of mind.
 I used Title Outlet, Inc. in Florida.|

-|Any Due Maintenance Fees||Might be due at purchase and will be annual there after||Sometimes you will be closing right around the time maintenance fees are due.
-If so you will have to pay them upfront for the upcoming year.
+|Any Due Maintenance Fees||It might be due at purchase and will be annual after that||Sometimes you will be closing right around the time maintenance fees are due.
+If so, you will have to pay them for the upcoming year.
 It’s best to avoid this if you can, but it’s unlikely.
 Often people are trying to sell before their fees are due|

 |RCI Transfer Fee||Once||~ $98|

-|RCI Membership Fee||Annually but you must pay year one when you transfer over||~$124 (Lower if you buy 3 years at a time vs. one)|
+|RCI Membership Fee||Annually but you must pay year one when you transfer over||~$124 (Lower if you buy three years at a time vs. one)|

 Comparing Timeshare Resales Apples to Apples When Buying

 Here are some examples so you can see how to compare.
 For these examples, let’s assume the closing costs are the same.
 RCI costs will be the same.
-We will compare the cost per point:
+We will examine the cost per point:

-a) 79K annual points deeded to a resort in Branson, MO, annual maintenance fee is $800.
+a) 79K annual points deeded to a resort in Branson, MO, the yearly maintenance fee is $800.
 Cost per point: $0.0101

 Maximizing Your Timeshare Resale Investment

-Making Timeshare Reservations
+Making RCI Timeshare Reservations

 I have found the key to almost every timeshare booking is to go with what’s available and when vs. X location on Y date.
 This approach is the opposite of how most people try to book.
-Most people book about six months out of a specific date with the location in mind.
+Most people book about six months out of a specific time with the location in mind.
 You can achieve this but using a planning approach.
 For example, we wanted to go to Oktoberfest sometime in the next couple of years.
 I searched which year was available in the location we wanted.
-I secured us a week in 2019 for 21K points and a cost of $219.
+I secured us a week in 2019 for 21K points and $219.

 RCI Search Types

 We have used this twice.
 It’s the equivalent of making a hotel reservation but at a resort in a condo.
-The challenge is it often requires high points, high fees and a cleaning fee that would not apply to a week’s reservation.
+The challenge is it often requires high points, high fees, and a cleaning fee that would not apply to a week’s reservation.

-If I didn’t already convince you that you could save a lot of money with a timeshare resale here are some other things to consider:
+If I didn’t already convince you that you could save a lot of money with a timeshare resale, here are some other things to consider:

-- Timeshare is an investment but only if you use it as outlined above.
+- Timeshare is an investment, but only if you use it as outlined above.

 - Gift weeks to friends or family by using a guest certificate. *Note, guest certificates cost $89.